 If there is a huge gap between your actual speed and the speed you’re paying for, then you might call your Internet Service Provider (ISP).
 It can save you hours of trouble to have a professional technician check for what’s going wrong.

 But if it’s not an ISP problem, you can try the solutions below before considering upgrading your router or service plan.

 2. Move your router

 Firstly, a good router position matters a lot.
 The most ideal place is the center of your living room.
 Besides, you’d better not put it directly on the floor but on the desk, or anything elevated instead to extend its broadcasting range.

-However, if moving your router isn’t an option, you can check for any obstructions like concrete and metal material, or electronic devices, which can make WiFi signal difficult to penetrate.
+However, if moving your router isn’t an option, you can check for any obstructions like concrete and metal material, or electronic devices, which can make WiFi signals difficult to penetrate.

 In a word, be sure to remove anything big and thick and stay as close to your router as possible.

 This may sound new to you.
 But circumstances are that people can steal your brandwidth or WiFi, thus slowing down your internet connection.